singh1114/best/_posts/2018-04-17-working-properly-with-django-choices.md

 ---
+layout: post
 title: Working properly with Django Choices
-date: 2018-04-17 19:57:00 Z
+date: 2018-04-17T19:57:00.000Z
-categories:
+description: >-
+  Default django choices implementation forces us to repeat a lot of code.
+With the usage of this we are django choices we are trying to reduce it.
+published: true
+tags:
   - python
   - django
-tags:
+categories:
   - python
   - django
-author: Ranvir Singh
-comments: true
-layout: post
 ---

 The default implementation of choices in Django is not very intuitive and we repeat a lot of code while using them.
 Django choices act as an `enum` for the fields.
 We can choose from the various options whose value can be assigned to a given field.